Gypsy (comics): Powers and abilities

 Gypsy's primary power is that of illusion casting, which allows her to blend into her background, effectively becoming invisible.
 It also allows her to adapt to rapidly changing backgrounds without betraying the illusion.
 She can camouflage both herself and someone in close proximity to her.
 In Gypsy's first appearance, only her shadow is shown from the Bunker's monitor, and she appears to teleport at the end of the issue.

 Gypsy's illusion-casting can also be used to project frightening illusions into the minds of other people.
 These illusions usually show what the affected person fears most.
 This ability can affect other living things besides people, and Gypsy can use this ability in combat situations.
 Gypsy has the ability to project an illusion to appear as another person, but that person needs to be her approximate height and weight for it to appear authentic.

 Gypsy's powers have evolved to the point that she can now cloak not only herself, but a moving vehicle and its passengers.
 Gypsy also has limited precognitive abilities and astral projection.

 Aside from her powers, Gypsy is an expert in hand-to-hand combat.
-She is also an accomplished acrobat, able to leap high, run fast, swim, and execute unexpectedly quick martial arts tactics with relative ease.
+She is also an acrobat, able to leap high, run fast, swim, and execute quick martial arts tactics with ease.
 Gypsy also has a strong aptitude in electronics and computers, and has become skilled in the use of firearms.
 She has been trained by Bronze Tiger.

 Other versions

-An alternate universe variant of Gypsy from Earth-16 appears in The Multiversity.
+An alternate universe version of Gypsy from Earth-16 appears in The Multiversity.